ansistrano/symfony-deploy-example/README.md

 ## DISCLAIMER

 The only purpose of this repository is to show the usage of Ansistrano.
-This means that some of the things done here are made in order to make it easy Ansistrano to work and have a quick demo for readers to have a clear idea of the workflow.
+This means that some of the things done here are made in order to make it easy Ansistrano to work and have a quick demo, for readers to have a clear idea of the workflow.
 But they cannot be considered in any case a best practice or the way to go when deploying applications in a real-world scenario.